rhysr01/jobping.ai-V9/docs/350_USERS_IMPLEMENTATION.md

 If issues occur:
 1. Revert `userCap` to 300 (if processing too slow)
 2. Revert thresholds to original values (if quality drops)
-3. Monitor Sentry for error patterns
+3. Monitor Axiom logs for error patterns

 ---